htoskov/Solar-Price-Checker/README.md

-# Solar Power Price Checker
+# Solar Power Price Checker (Project is still raw version)

 Electricity prices nowadays can vary a lot during the summer days and sometimes selling the generated power from our solar plantations comes at a loss.
 In order to deal with the fluctuation of the prices I have come up with an idea to track them hour by hour automatically thanks to Python.